serj-by/2405_old_shcolar/README.md

 `print (shcolar.underline(shcolar.bold((shcolar.fg.green)))+"Bold underlined green text"+shcolar.reset)`

-_Please note that you should append `shcolar.reset` at the end of string to make terminal return to default color/text decoration values_
+_Please note that you should append `shcolar.reset` at the end of string to make terminal return to default color/text decoration values.
+However you may not if you wish to left with your settings in terminal after print finished._